Tachyon-Sonics/ChaosCastle/README.md

 Believe it or not:

-- At that time I finally found my MHC licence (!).
+- At that time I finally found my MHC licence hidden deep in some of my old external disks (!).
 But I decided to continue with my own compiler...
 - Even at 60 FPS, scrolling was still jaggy on the Java version.
 I finally found that the problem was in the original code (and hence UAE was not responsible for it)
     - More precisely, the game tried to adjust to the actual frame rate in case it dropped below 60 FPS
     - However, instead of counting the number of missed frames during vertical sync, it was done while moving the player.
 Unefortunately this could happend at any time during the game loop, because there was no guarantee that the player is the first or last sprite.